Ur-Fascism

-"Ur-Fascism" or "Eternal Fascism: Fourteen Ways of Looking at a Blackshirt" (in Italian: Il fascismo eterno, or Ur-Fascismo) is an essay authored by the Italian philosopher, novelist, and semiotician Umberto Eco.
-First published in 1995, this influential essay provides an analysis of fascism, a definition of fascism, and discusses the fundamental characteristics and traits of fascism.
-Drawing on Eco's personal experiences growing up under Mussolini's Italian fascism and his extensive research on fascist movements, the essay offers his insights into the nature of fascism and its manifestations.
+"Ur-Fascism" or "Eternal Fascism: Fourteen Ways of Looking at a Blackshirt" (Il fascismo eterno, or Ur-Fascismo) is an essay authored by the Italian philosopher, novelist, and semiotician Umberto Eco.
+First published in 1995, the essay provides an analysis of fascism, a definition of fascism, and discusses the fundamental characteristics and traits of fascism.
+Drawing on Eco's personal experiences growing up under Mussolini's Italian fascism and his extensive research on fascist movements, the essay offers his insights into what he considers to be the nature of fascism and its manifestations.

+In the decades since its publication, the framework of Ur-Fascism proved influential, being frequently cited in academic literature and public discourse.

 Overview

 Eternal Fascism: Fourteen Ways of Looking at a Blackshirt examines the core characteristics of fascism.
-Eco outlines fourteen key elements or traits, which he refers to as "ways," that commonly appear in fascist movements.
+Eco outlines fourteen key elements or traits, which he refers to as "ways", that commonly appear in fascist movements.
 While not all these traits are present in every fascist movement, together they create a recognizable pattern.
 The essay is structured around these fourteen ways, providing an in-depth exploration of fascism as a multifaceted and adaptable ideology.
-He argues that it is not possible to organise these into a coherent system, but that "it is enough that one of them be present to allow fascism to coagulate around it."
+He argues that it is not possible to organise these into a coherent system, but that "it is enough that one of them be present to allow fascism to coagulate around it".
 He uses the term "ur-fascism" as a generic description of different historical forms of fascism.
 The fourteen properties are as follows: